spo0ds/Journey-to-become-a-Blockchain-Engineer/README.md

 If we look at this blockchain that we've created and zip forward in time and we notice that 'Jackson' is giving 'Alexa' 2 dollars.Does Jackson have 2 dollars?
 We go back a block before and see that 'Emily' had gotten 10 dollars from 'Andres' gave 10 to 'Jackson'.So 'Jackson' does have the money.That's actually one of the benefit's of having a previous in the block.It's easy to go backwards.

+**Summary**

+- Ethereum actually runs on Keccak256.
+- Hash is a unique fixed length string to identify a piece of data.
+- Hash algorithm is a function that computes data into a unique hash.
+- Mining is the process of finding a "solution" to the blockchain "problem".
+- Nodes get paid for mining blocks.
+- Block is a list of transactions mined together.
+- Blockchains are decentralized and distributed because many independent users are going to run this blockchain software and they'll check and compare against eachother to see which blockchains are acting honestly and which ones are acting maliciously.
+- Nonce is a "number used once" to find the "solution" to the blockchain problem.
+- Nonce is also used to define the transaction number for an account/address.